TexasInstruments/mspm0-sdk/examples/nortos/LP_MSPM0L1306/driverlib/comp_analog_filter/README.md

 MSPM0 LaunchPad, please visit the [LP-MSPM0L1306 User's Guide](https://www.ti.com/lit/slau869).

 ## Example Usage

-Connect COMP0_IN0+ and COMP0_IN0- to external circuitry.
+Connect COMP_PIN+ and COMP_IN- pins to external circuitry.
-Compile, load and run the example.
-Check output COMP0_OUT based on inputs using an oscilloscope.

-On powerup, the COMP pin(s) used in this example are by default set to the correct analog mode.
-Therefore, calls to DL_GPIO_initPeripheralAnalogFunction for pinmuxing those pins are not needed.
+COMP_OUT will go HIGH if COMP_IN+ is > COMP_IN-.
+Otherwise COMP_OUT is low.
+Verify correct state is seen on COMP_OUT in.